IslayLaphroaig/CHIP-8/README.md

 ---

 ## Description
 This project is a CHIP-8 interpretor written in Python 3.
-The goal of this project is to learn about the process of writing an interpreter/emulator while simultaneously learning about the Python programming language.
+The goal is to learn about the process of writing an interpreter/emulator while simultaneously learning about the Python programming language.
 The project is a work in progress and is not currently complete.

 ## References